Geology Determines Destiny

 It was the worst man-made disaster in Idaho’s history.
 The consensus afterwards was that the porosity of local rock and the geological instability of the area meant it was a lousy site for a dam.

-The foundation built on solid political Congressional back-scratching did not hold.
+The foundation built on solid political congressional back-scratching did not hold.
 Officials and experts from the Bureau of Reclamation had badly miscalculated Idaho’s geology.

 ------------------------------------------